stroemlind/cosmos/README.md

 # Cosmos
+"They say there are no sounds in space.
+So let's share and create some noise together with Cosmos."
 Cosmos is your number one source to go to if you want to discuss and connect with others through music.

 amiresponisive image